Beacon-Ofhope/Beacon/README.md

+## Beacon Programming Language

 **\# Beacon: A Blazing-Fast Programming Language**

 **🎈🎉🎊
 **🚀 Blazing-Fast Development, C-Powered Performance**

-Beacon is a new programming language designed to supercharge your development workflow.
+Beacon is a new object oriented and interpreted programming language designed to supercharge your development workflow.
 It leverages the power of C for lightning-fast execution, while providing a streamlined syntax for rapid prototyping and deployment.

 **Key Features:**